 If you are a passenger on a domestic flight in US, chances are you are paying legal extortion just to check-in your travel bags.
 After all, travel is not about the baggage, it is about wearing the clothes on your back and suffering through the incredibly shrinking seats on an airplane – not much unlike the incredibly shrinking middle-class of USA.

 The Trump republicans’ tax plan and other destructive policies seek to ensure that the shrinking middle-class would disappear and turn this country into a populace where everyday life would become a ruthless rat-race and turn its people into cold-hearted, mean-spirited version of themselves.

 Corruption can be loud and boorish, corruption can be quiet and sophisticated.
-If the people of a nation are not vigilant about the corruption of their leaders, it’s only a matter of time before a developed nation degrades, into an under-developed nation.
+If the people are not vigilant about the corruption of their leaders, it’s only a matter of time before a developed nation degrades, into an under-developed country.

 Welcome to Chennai, capital of the Indian state of Tamilnadu where a bald, middle-aged celebrity drops loud hints about running for the post of the Chief Minister in an effort to promote his terrible movies.

 Welcome to USA where a bald, old celebrity who used to run for the presidency in order to promote his terrible television show has been elected as the most unpopular president of what used to be the most popular democracy on Earth.